- What personally identifiable information is collected from you, how it is used and with whom it may be shared.

 Information Collection, Use, and Sharing

 Accredited mentors are required, after delivering IY workshops and consultations, to submit to Incredible Years, Inc. Seattle Headquarters information about the participants who registered and attended their workshop.
 This information includes participant attendance each day as well as participant names, emails, telephone numbers and addresses.
+Participants may decline to provide their contact information.

 This information is entered into the password-protected IY data management system in order to document that participants have attended an accredited workshop, a requirement for group leader certification.
 Further, it is used to track the level of and progression toward additional IY certification opportunities and track the number of people trained within a country or state.